Standing on the Edge of the Noise

+The video was filmed by long time video collaborator Dick Carruthers.
 An edit for TV was shown on 4Music on 23 November 2008, and on Channel 4 on 29 November 2008.

 "Standing on the Edge of the Noise" was also a song written by Gem Archer, released when Beady Eye included it on their debut album, 2011's Different Gear, Still Speeding.